The Perfect Cup….

 Black: Black teas have a strong, full-bodied taste.
 Malty, fruity, and smoky flavors predominate these robust teas.
 Their warmth and body make them perfect for a morning pick-me-up, and they pair well with spices for chai.
 Black tea has the highest caffeine content of all the tea types.

-Kalgar Estate Assam is an exemplary black tea, with a strong malty character and hints of cherry fruitiness.
-For those seeking a broader range of flavors, Earl Grey is flavored with bergamot oil for a balanced citrus flavor, and Lapsang Souchong is a Chinese black tea which is pine-smoked for a deep smoky aroma and taste.
+Jorhat Estate Assam is a classic Indian black tea, with a strong malty character and hints of cherry fruitiness.
+Our favorite Chinese black tea is the Honey Orchid because it is both bold and delicate at the same time with good body and mild sweetness.
+For those seeking a broader range of flavors, Earl Grey is flavored with bergamot oil for a floral-citrus flavor, and Lapsang Souchong is a Chinese black tea which is pine-smoked for a deep smoky aroma and taste.

 Oolong: Oolong teas possess some of the most complex and varying flavors of the tea world, and are not unlike wine in their diversity and nuance.
-Falling into a flavor range between green and black teas, they can be sweet and fruity with honey aromas, woodsy and roasted, or green, fresh and floral in aroma.
+These medium bodied teas fall into a flavor range between green and black teas, they can be sweet and fruity with honey aromas, woodsy and roasted, or green, fresh and floral in aroma.

-Golden Lily falls on the lighter end of the spectrum, with a rich buttery taste featuring notes of honeysuckle and hay.
-Oriental Beauty is a darker oolong, and has a spicy, toasty character with hints of fruit.
+Ti Kuan Yin is a popular oolong and is on the lighter side, with a mild floral flavor.
+This Phoenix Oolong is a darker oolong, and has a spicy, toasty character with hints of fruit.

-White: Only harvested from fresh buds in the early spring, our white tea presents a clear, delicate vegetal flavor similar to green tea but even lighter in body and taste.
+White: Only harvested from fresh buds in the early spring, white teas present a clear, delicate vegetal flavor similar to green tea but even lighter in body and taste.
 Like green teas, white tea offers a revitalizing lift in the cup.

-White Peony presents a gentle grassy flavor, with the subtlest hints of toastiness and melon.
+Rose White Tea Sachet has a gentle grassy flavor, with the subtlest hints of rose.

 Use Loose Leaf Tea: Loose leaf teas are the best choice, and since they do not come in tea bags must be strained before drinking.
 Premium tea leaves are always reserved for loose tea while the inferior leaves are relegated to the chopping block for bagged tea.
 You always get the best flavor with loose tea because the water is able to circulate freely around the leaves, bringing more flavor into your cup.
 Teapots, infusing mugs and simple strainers are all readily available to make brewing nearly as convenient as bags.
 This simple strainer is our favorite because it fits in a cup or pot and is easy to clean.